Beginner's Guide to Spa & Hot Tub Care

-If your spa filter has a pressure gauge attached to it, the cartridge needs cleaned when the pressure rises 8-10 PSI higher than the freshly cleaned pressure reading, or when flow is noticeably reduced.
+If your spa filter has a pressure gauge attached to it, the cartridge needs cleaning when the pressure rises 8–10 PSI higher than the freshly cleaned pressure reading, or when flow is noticeably reduced.
 If there's no gauge on your filter, just clean the filter on a regular weekly or biweekly schedule according to manufacturer recommendations for your hot tub.
 Cleaning frequency depends on the size of the filter, water capacity of the hot tub, and frequency of use.

 Replace your spa filter approximately every 12 months, again depending on usage.
-The general rule of thumb is to change it every 10-15 cleanings, because that's what really breaks down a cartridge.
-Every time it gets cleaned, the fibers loosen up and it loses a little bit of its dirt trapping ability.
-Keep track of your spa filter's age and/or cleaning cycles, and pay attention to the filter material, because at some point soon it's gonna be "Hasta la vista, baby!"
+The general rule of thumb is to change it every 10–15 cleanings, because that's what really breaks down a cartridge.
+Every time it gets cleaned, the fibers loosen up and it loses a little bit of its dirt-trapping ability.
+Keep track of your spa filter's age and/or cleaning cycles, and pay attention to the filter material, because at some point it's going to wear out and be ineffective.

 Clean the Spa

-Speaking of regular hot tub care, a full cleaning of all surfaces, the waterline and plumbing should happen whenever the spa or hot tub is drained, which should happen every 3-4 months.
+You should drain your hot tub every 3–4 months, as well as conduct a full cleaning of all surfaces, the waterline and plumbing.
 Just be sure to NOT use any household cleaning products or soaps.
 If want to use cleaning chemicals on your spa surfaces, try something like Natural Chemistry Clean & Perfect.
 Choose a quality cleaning product to keep out phosphates, nitrates and other contaminants that can negatively affect water quality.

 For accumulated dirt and debris, vacuum seats and floors with a small vacuum made specifically for spas and hot tubs.
 Most are battery powered, but there are other styles available.
 The Pool Blaster spa vacuum is battery operated and easy to use.
 There's also the Grit Getter, a small manual cleaner that's perfect for picking up little grains of sand and debris that gather in the corners.
 The more powerful spa vacs can quickly remove even large leaves from your hot tub.